2026: “Regency revival”

 Stratford Courthouse Theatre, 66 Princes Highway, Stratford

-Debuting at the 2026 Stratford Shakespeare Festival, Second Best Bed is an original dramedy (?) musical asking the question history politely tiptoed around: what on earth happened to Anne Hathaway after Shakespeare died?
+An original dramedy musical asking the question history politely tiptoed around: what on earth happened to Anne Hathaway after Shakespeare died?

 Left the “second-best bed” in his will (bold choice, Will), Anne is officially done being a historical footnote.
 Newly widowed and very much still grieving — Anne is forced to confront her legacy when Shakespeare’s most iconic creations start dropping in uninvited to guide her through the 5 stages of grief.
 Expect dramatic royalty, witches with impeccable comedic timing, and a chaotic ex who is suffering just as much as Anne.